EPCCed/2026-07-27-Fortran-inter/episodes/03-more-on-pointers.md

 ```
 procedure [(interface-spec)] [, attribuite-list ::] declaration-list
 ```
-The paranetheses accommodate an interface specification, which may be an interface name, or a declaration type specification (such as `integer` above).
+The parentheses accommodate an interface specification, which may be an interface name, or a declaration type specification (such as `integer` above).
 There are a number of possible attributes, including `pointer`, which declares a pointer to a